hpcugent/vsc_user_docs/mkdocs/docs/HPC/transcribe.md

 ## What is Transcribe

+!!! warning
+    The `Transcribe` application is currently only available to `gpilot` members.

 `Transcribe` is a non-interactive application that offers audio transcription based on `OpenAI` `Whisper` (and derivatives thereoff).

 The main use case is sporadic transcription of audio or video files.
 There is intentionally no bulk mode (or API or library)